First ministers meeting shaping up to be most acrimonious in years

 “I’m looking forward to a broad range of discussions on whatever it is they have as priorities,” he said on his way into the House of Commons.
 “Including oil, of course.
 Natural resources are an essential part of our economy.
 We’re going to be talking about that as well.”

-Notley, Moe and a number of other premiers, including Newfoundland and Labrador’s Dwight Ball and Nova Scotia’s Stephen McNeil, also want to talk about Bill C-69, federal legislation that is currently stalled in the Senate and which would re-write the rules for environmental assessments of energy projects.
+Notley, Moe and a number of other premiers, including Newfoundland and Labrador’s Dwight Ball and Nova Scotia’s Stephen McNeil, also want to talk about Bill C-69, federal legislation that is currently stalled in the Senate and which would set more stringent rules for environmental assessments of energy projects.
 Critics maintain it will create more red tape and delays in project approvals that will scare off potential investors.

 “We are looking for clarity around Bill C-69,” Ball said in an interview, adding that it’s creating uncertainty in his province’s offshore oil and mining industries.